Memories & Reflections

 Dad

 Following my graduation from the University of Toronto in 1948 I held a number of unsatisfactory jobs until 1953, when I joined Moore Business Forms Ltd. as a salesman.
-I spent some 16 years there and was quite successful as a salesman, sales supervisor and latterly a Toronto branch manager.
-Looking back, I realize that I left as a by-product of my marriage break-up.
-I joined my cousin, Tom McLaughlin, in a new enterprise that arranged to place audio visual projectors in Canadian embassies around the world.
-The object was to have communities, provinces, and the federal government place industrial development oriented promotional audio visual programs around the world.
-In a word, this was not successful.
+I spent some 16 years there and was quite successful as a salesman, sales supervisor and latterly Toronto branch manager.
+Looking back, I didn't realize that I left that good job as a by-product of my marriage break-up.
+I joined my cousin, Tom McLaughlin, in a new enterprise that placed audio visual projectors in Canadian embassies around the world.
+The object was to have provinces, and the federal government promote industrial development across Canada.
+In a word, this did not succeed.

-I had had an interest in photography and with the above exposure to audio visual programs, in 1970, I launched O'Hara Management Services Ltd. In 1984, that company evolved into O'Hara Systems Inc. to produce multimedia programs (touch screen systems).
+I had had a longstanding interest in photography and with the above exposure to audio visual programs, in 1970, I launched O'Hara Management Services Ltd. That company evolved into O'Hara Systems Inc. to produce multimedia programs (touch screen systems).
 We didn't set the world on fire but we did earn some international awards.
 This company happened to be at the very outset of the Internet.
 As a result, in the early 1990's we started to produce websites.
-So I pioneered multimedia and pioneered website development.
+So I pioneered multimedia and website development.
 Pioneers don't usually get as rich as the followers on.
 I qualified as the former.

 In 1998 I decided to retire.
 This was an opportunity for me to 'see the world' but I didn't have the funds to do so in any kind of style.
 When I had O'Hara Systems Inc. I had staff who actually did the programming of websites.
-One opportunity to 'see the world' was as a volunteer.
-The Canadian Executive Service Organization (CESO) sends volunteers to developing countries.
+As aspects of my business I travelled to Britain, France and Saudi Arabia.
+An opportunity to really 'see the world' came as a volunteer.
+The Canadian Executive Service Organization (CESO) sends volunteers to developing countries, typically for six week or so.
 Most of the volunteers are retirees.
 I was probably the only one with expertise in website development.
-I knew about website development in general and certainly how to make good use of them but not actually how to program them.
-So I bought some html editing software and a graphics creation program and spent some months learning how to use them.
-There are several definitions of an expert.
-I hardly qualified as an expert but I knew more than my clients.
+I knew about website development in general and certainly how to make good use of it but not actually how to program it.
+So I bought some html editing software and a graphics creation program and spent some months learning how to develop websites.
+I hardly qualified as an expert but I knew more than my clients and helped spread the use of the Internet around the world.

-As you will see from the Volunteer part of this website, I did get around the world and enjoyed the process.
+As you will see from the Volunteer part of this website, I did get around the world and certainly enjoyed the experience.

-Andrew had a difficult life.
-He became schizophrenic at age 19 when he was in his second year at university.
-He always thought he would be able to go back one day but his illness made it impossible.
+Andrew developed schizophrenia at age 19 when he was in his second year at university.
+He always thought he would be able to go back to school one day but his illness made it impossible.
 The last eight years or so were not too bad.
 He had a small apartment near the psychiatric hospital and was able to go to the hospital each morning for his medication.
 However, he was unable to do any work.
 He collected a government disability pension known as "Family Benefits".
-I had made arrangements for him to pick up his stipend each morning when he got his medication.
-Prior to that arrangement, as is common with schizophrenics, he would go off his medication very often and end up in the hospital for about a month while they stabilized him.
+I had made arrangements for him to pick up his breakfast each morning at the hospital and get his medication at the same time.
+Prior to that arrangement, as is common with those with schizophrenia, he would go off his medication and end up in the hospital for about a month while they stabilized him.
 He went through literally dozens of boarding houses on that basis.
-He was a big fellow, at least 6' 2" and well over 200 pounds and could look intimidating but he was actually quite gentle.
+He was a big fellow, at least 6' 2" and over 200 pounds and could look intimidating but he was actually quite gentle.

 We didn't have any kind of conventional ceremony.
 There were only seven of us in the small chapel next to the crematorium.
 We talked about Andy.
 I was reminded of him as a child.
 When I find it I intend to display a picture of Andy when he was about 5 years old.
 He was fishing on the dock of our cabin up North.
 His attention was riveted on the end of his fishing line.
 It illustrated an element of his personality that remained even through his illness.
 He was also very neat about his room when he was growing up and, surprisingly, his apartment showed this quality still.
 There were too many odds and ends but each item had its place, even the dishes in his cupboard were evenly spaced on the shelves.
 As a youngster Andy was a trader.
 He was buying and selling used cars before he was old enough to have a driver's licence.
 For his apartment he was continually buying used items and trading up to better ones.
 He had a few eccentricities.
 For example, in the summer he almost always wore a flower in his lapel (lifted from nearby gardens).
 He had about a dozen hats and always wore one; his favourite was a "Sherlock Holmes" one, which he ported along with his "Sherlock Holmes" pipe (again one among many).
 He wore a scarf, even in the summer time.